D-Leverage

 D-Leverage measures the risk of a trading decision per position

-At Darwinex we have created our own way of measuring the risk per position - not per trade-, and we have called it D-Leverage.
+At Darwinex we have created our own way of measuring the risk per position - not per trade-, which is represented by the metric D-Leverage.

 This takes into account the following variables: